vectara/vectara-docs/www/docs/api-jumpstart.md

 * [List all corpora and delete a specific corpus](/docs/api-recipes#list-all-corpora-and-delete-a-specific-corpus)

-To issue the types of API calls in these recipes, you typically need the following information that you can get from the console UI:
+To issue the types of API calls in these recipes, you typically need the following information that you can get from the Vectara Console UI:

 * Customer ID
 * Corpus ID